support Need help?call1300 804 855mailinfo@ncaust.com.au

 Collection of Personal Information

-The ACIC maintains contractual arrangements with Accredited Organisations to collect personal information on its behalf.
+The ACIC maintains contractual arrangements with Accredited Bodies to collect personal information on its behalf.
 This supports assessment processes for individuals applying for employment, Australian citizenship, positions of trust, volunteer service, or various licensing and registration schemes.
-Accredited Organisations and their clients (such as employers) use the personal information collected and the resulting NCCHC as part of their suitability assessment.
-Some Accredited Organisations operate under a legislative basis for collection, use, and disclosure of personal information.

 How the Check Works